 The cost of the programme is free for participants and is fully funded by the NHS North West Leadership Academy.

-Dates and locations to be announced soon, if you are interested in this programme please register your interest here.
+We are able to deliver this offer in clusters across a locality, if you are interested in this programme please register your interest here.